Ascalon: Under Egypt and the Babylonian destruction (c. 620–604 BCE)

+Classical Age

-Tyrian settlement under Persian rule (c.
+Persian period (c.
 520–332 BCE)

 Following the Babylonian destruction, Ashkelon was deserted for about 80 years.
 While there are few historical sources about Ashkelon after the Achaemenid Empire took over, archaeological investigations reveal that it was rebuilt around 520–510 BCE (based on ceramic evidence).
 The Greek historian Herodotus has probably visited Ashkelon as part of his voyage in the 440s BCE and described the city's residents as Phoenicians.
 It was one of the first coastal sites to be established the by Phoenicians, and in Ashkelon's case, by Tyre, as attested by the Periplus of Pseudo-Scylax from the mid-4th century BCE.
 Many inscriptions in the Phoenician language were found across the site, including ostraca bearing Phoenician names from the late 6th to late 4th centuries BCE, and one East Greek vase with the Phoenician word for "cake" inscribed on it.
 The cult of the goddess Tanit was present at Ashkelon by that period.
 The city minted its own coins, with the abbreviation Aleph-Nun referring to its name.

 The archaeological excavations revealed remains of the Achaemenid (Persian) period in three main locations (Grids 38, 50 and 57).
 The city features monumental structures constructed of ashlar stone foundations and mudbrick superstructures.
 It had a city plan of streets with workshops and large warehouses by the shore.
 In these warehouses, many imported vessels and raw materials from the Mediterranean Sea and Ancient Near East were discovered.
 The origin of these imports is primarily Phoenicia and the Greek regions of Attica, Corinth and Magna Graecia, as well as Cyprus, Egypt and Mesopotamia.
 Among those findings are luxury items such as aryballoi, black-figure and red-figure pottery, Ionian cups, athenian owl cups and a figurine of the ancient Egyptian god Osiris, made of bronze.
 These were dated to the entire span of the period and attest to Ashkelon's role as a major sea port.

 A unique discovery in the archaeology of Ashkelon is the large dog cemetery, located within a prime location in the center of the city.
 Archaeologists excavated over 800 dog burials, dated between early 5th and late 4th centuries BCE.
 It was suggested that the inhabitants of Ashkelon viewed the dogs as sacred animals.
 The dogs were given special treatment in their burial, with each being interred in a shallow pit and their bones were always found in the same position.
 The dogs of the Canaan Dog breed, were both male and female, the majority were puppies but also matures.
 It is evident they died of natural causes, without human intervention or epidemic.
 Dogs played a role in Phoenician society and religion in that time.